brokolja/vue-lazy/README.md

 # Vue-lazy

-> A vue.js boilerplate using vue-router to with lazy-loaded components/views incl. code splitting with webpack and more.
+> A vue.js boilerplate using vue-router with lazy-loaded components/views incl. code splitting with webpack and more.

 ![Vue-lazy screenshot](screenshot.png)